logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-azure-client.md

   </figure>
 </p>

-### Step 2: Get the nessary fields for client registration
+### Step 2: Get the necessary fields for client registration
 In the Overview section, copy the *Application (client) ID field*.
 We will use it in [Identity Provider registration](../create-client) under the name *Client id*.